kubernetes-sigs/kubebuilder/docs/book/src/getting-started.md

 #### Markers and validations

 Furthermore, we want to validate the values added in our CustomResource to ensure that those are valid.
-To do it we are will use refer [markers][markers], such as `+kubebuilder:validation:Minimum=1`.
+To achieve this, we will use [markers][markers], such as `+kubebuilder:validation:Minimum=1`.

 Now, see our example fully completed.